Mauricio Pochettino: Paris Saint-Germain

-On 2 January 2021, Pochettino was appointed as the head coach of Paris Saint-Germain on an 18-month contract, where he had spent two years during his playing career.
-He replaced Thomas Tuchel.
-His first match in charge was four days later, a 1–1 away league draw against Saint-Étienne.
-On 9 January, Pochettino won his first game in a 3–0 home win over Brest.
-Four days later, he won the first honour of his managerial career as Paris Saint-Germain defeated rivals Marseille with a 2–1 victory in the Trophée des Champions.
+On 2 January 2021, Pochettino was appointed as the head coach of Paris Saint-Germain on an 18-month contract, where he had spent two years during his playing career, replacing Thomas Tuchel.
+His first match in charge was four days later, a 1–1 league draw at Saint-Étienne.
+On 9 January, Pochettino won his first game with a 3–0 home defeat of Brest.
+Four days later, he won the first honour of his managerial career as Paris Saint-Germain defeated rivals Marseille 2–1 in the French Super Cup.
 On 16 February 2021, Pochettino took charge of his first Champions League match with the Parisians, guiding them to a 4–1 win over Barcelona at the Camp Nou in the first leg of the round of 16 tie.
 This marked Pochettino's first European victory as Paris Saint-Germain coach.
-In the Champions League quarter-finals, PSG won against the title holders Bayern Munich on the away goal rule, due to a 3–2 away victory at the Allianz Arena.
-However, PSG lost in both legs in the semi-finals against Manchester City.
-Pochettino finished the season with a win in the Coupe de France Final against Monaco, and in second place in the Ligue 1 behind Lille.
+In the quarter-finals, PSG won against the defending champions Bayern Munich on away goals, due to a 3–2 victory at the Allianz Arena.
+However, PSG lost in both legs of the semi-finals against Manchester City.
+Pochettino's team finished the season with a win in the Coupe de France final against Monaco and as runners-up in the Ligue 1, a point behind Lille.
 In July 2021, he extended his contract until 2023.
-In the 2021–22 season, he won his first Ligue 1 title.
+In the 2021–22 season, Pochettino won his first Ligue 1 title.
 On 5 July 2022, it was announced that Paris Saint-Germain had parted ways with Pochettino.